patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/table/table.md

 <img src="./img/compact-spacing.png"  alt="Compact spacing"  width="1162"/>

 **Example:**
-* You can see more data on one page.
+* You can see more data on 1 page.
 * You have a good overview about the structure of data.
 * The structure of data is simple, informative and have less visual elements.